Tuning Nonradiative Recombination via Cation Substitution in Inorganic Antiperovskite Nitrides: Introduction

 \section{Introduction}

-Organic-inorganic lead halide perovskites (LHPs), such as $\mathrm{CH_3NH_3PbI_3}$ ($\mathrm{MAPbI_3}$), have garnered significant attention for solar light harvesting applications due to their remarkable properties, including a suitable band gap, strong optical absorption, long carrier diffusion lengths, and extended carrier lifetimes \cite{Green2014,Yin2015,kim2020high,yu2020miscellaneous}.
+Organic-inorganic lead halide perovskites (LHPs), such as $\mathrm{CH_3NH_3PbI_3}$ ($\mathrm{MAPbI_3}$), have emerged as promising photovoltaic materials owing to their favorable optoelectronic properties, including suitable band gaps, strong optical absorption, long carrier diffusion lengths, and extended carrier lifetimes \cite{Green2014,Yin2015,kim2020high,yu2020miscellaneous}.
 These attributes have driven a rapid increase in photo-conversion efficiency (PCE), rising from 3.8$\%$ to over 26$\%$ in recent years \cite{nrel}.
-Despite this progress, the commercial viability of LHPs remains hindered by their environmental instability~\cite{schileo2021lead, ju2018toward}, necessitating the search for alternative compositions that enhance stability while preserving or surpassing their desirable optoelectronic properties.
+Despite this remarkable progress, the commercial viability of LHPs remains hindered by their environmental instability and lead toxicity~\cite{schileo2021lead, ju2018toward}.
+These limitations motivate an intensive search for lead-free compositions that can simultaneously offer enhanced stability and desirable optoelectronic properties.

-Antiperovskites, which originate from an electronic inversion of the perovskite structure, have recently emerged as promising candidates for photovoltaic applications \cite{chi2002new,beznosikov2003predicted,heinselman2019thin,mochizuki2020theoretical,zhong2021structure,wang2020antiperovskites,dai2019bi,kang2022antiperovskite,gabler2004sr3n}.
-Their general structural formula is X$_3$BA, where A and B are different sized anions, and X is a cation.
-This inversion of ions results in distinct electronic properties in comparison to LHPs while simultaneously expanding the compositional space for exploration.
-In our previous work \cite{monga2024theoretical}, we conducted a comprehensive first-principles investigation of a class of antiperovskite nitrides, $\mathrm{X_3BA}$ (where X = Mg, Ca, Sr, Ba, B = N, and A = As, Sb), focusing on their electronic, optical, excitonic, and polaronic properties.
-Our findings revealed that Sb-based antiperovskite nitrides exhibit optimal band gaps, low effective masses of charge carriers, small exciton binding energies, weak electron-phonon coupling, and high carrier mobilities—exceeding those of MAPbI$_3$.
-These characteristics underscore their potential for solar light harvesting applications.
+Antiperovskites, derived from an ionic inversion of the conventional perovskite lattice, have recently attracted growing attention as promising candidates for photovoltaic and optoelectronic applications \cite{chi2002new,beznosikov2003predicted,heinselman2019thin,mochizuki2020theoretical,zhong2021structure,wang2020antiperovskites,dai2019bi,kang2022antiperovskite,gabler2004sr3n}.
+These compounds adopt the general formula X$_3$BA, where X is a cation and A and B are anions of different sizes.
+The inverted ionic configuration fundamentally modifies electronic structure and lattice dynamics relative to LHPs, while also substantially expanding the accessible compositional and structural space.
+However, antiperovskites remain comparatively underexplored, and to date only Mg$_3$NSb has been experimentally synthesized as a thin film \cite{heinselman2019thin}.

+In our previous work \cite{monga2024theoretical}, we carried out a systematic first-principles investigation of the electronic, optical, excitonic, and polaronic properties of inorganic antiperovskite nitrides $\mathrm{X_3NA}$ (X = Mg, Ca, Sr, Ba; A = As, Sb).
+Within this family, Ca$_3$NSb, Sr$_3$NSb, and Ba$_3$NSb emerged as particularly promising direct-band-gap photovoltaic candidates, exhibiting optimal band gaps, low electron and hole effective masses ($\frac{m_{e/h}^*}{m_e}$ $<$ 1), small exciton binding energies ($<$ 30 meV), and high carrier mobilities exceeding those of the benchmark MAPbI$_3$ perovskite \cite{Frost2017}.
+Despite these favorable properties, their nonradiative recombination dynamics have not yet been explored.